Spanner Size Chart (Metric-Imperial Equivalents)

 Refer to this table when referencing which spanner size to use for your bolt, nut or screw with a hexagonal head.

-Spanner Size (mm) Spanner Size (inches)
+Spanner Size in Metric (mm) Spanner Size in Imperial UNC/UNF

-Metric threads Alternative sizing Class 4.6/8.8 Structural Stainless SAE Decimal Inches Grade 5/8 AF
+Metric Threads Alternative Sizing Class 4.6/8.8 Structural Stainless SAE Decimal Inches Grade 5/8 AF

 AS 1111 AS 1252 DIN 931 / 933 / 934 AS 2465